recp/AssetKit/README.md

 Currently tests are implemented for Autotools (make check), there is separate repo for storing test models to avoid increase repo size: http://github.com/recp/sample-models .
 By running `build-deps.sh`, `git submodule update --init --recursive` command will be executed and all sample models will be fecthed for testing into `assetkit/test` folder

 `make check` uses this repo samples to test.

+### Trademarks

+glTF and COLLADA and their logos are trademarks of Khronos Group.